MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-events-in-al.md

 ---
-title: "Events in Dynamics 365 Business Central"
+title: "Events in Microsoft Dynamics 365 Business Central"
 description: Events is a programming concept that can ease application upgrade and limit the code modifications in customized applications during platform changes. ms.author: solsen ms.custom: na